gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/includes/introduction-self-guided.md

 These instructions are for self-guided learners who do not have access to a pre-configured lab environment.
 Follow these steps to set up your environment and begin the workshop.

+## What you'll learn

+In this section, you'll learn:

+- About the workshop prerequisites and how to set up your environment.
+- How to select your preferred programming language for the workshop.
+- How to open the workshop in GitHub Codespaces or a local VS Code Dev Container.

 ## Introduction

 This workshop is designed to teach you about the Azure AI Agents Service and the associated SDK.
 It consists of multiple labs, each highlighting a specific feature of the Azure AI Agents Service.
 The labs are meant to be completed in order, as each one builds on the knowledge and work from the previous lab.